Babel II: Legacy

 Japanese manga artist Hirohiko Araki said that he paid homage to Babel II by letting Jotaro Kujo wear a Japanese school uniform in Part 3 (1989–1992) of the JoJo's Bizarre Adventure manga series.

-Video game developer Yu Suzuki of Sega says Babel II was his main inspiration in the creation of the arcade fighting game Psy-Phi.
+Video game developer Yu Suzuki of Sega said that Babel II was his main inspiration in the creation of the arcade fighting game Psy-Phi.

-The music video for the Michael Jackson and Janet Jackson song "Scream" (1995) features clips from Babel II.
+The music video for the Michael and Janet Jackson song "Scream" (1995) features clips from Babel II.